Video shows man accused of 'punching' pregnant deaf woman

 "They were physically blocking the door," Manley said.

-The video footage, shot by Manley's son, Joshua, cuts to a moment after Manley is able to reach the terminal.
+The video footage, shot by Manley's son Joshua, cuts to a moment after Manley is able to reach the terminal.

-But now Silvay is seen allegedly shoving Manley to the ground, with children wailing in the background, the video shows.
+But now Silvay is seen allegedly shoving Manley to the ground, with children wailing in the background.

-"Unfortunately, the man [was] determined to leave so he ran through and punched my belly, then pushed my two daughters; they fell and cried so hard," Ramirez said.
+"Unfortunately, the man (was) determined to leave so he ran through and punched my belly, then pushed my two daughters; they fell and cried so hard," Ramirez said.

 In the police report, Silvay admitted he tackled Timothy, saying he did so to detain him until police arrived.

-Since the incident, nobody has been arrested, but Orlando Police said they turned over the investigation to the Federal Bureau of Investigation.
+Orlando Police said it has turned the investigation over to the FBI.

 "The FBI was contacted and a copy of this reported (sic) is provided to them," the police report states.
 "Hazel does wish to prosecute and will testify in court."